-Festival continues to maintain a debt to equity structure that is slightly less than the deemed 60%/40% capital mix as set out by the OEB at 1.32.
-Capital expenditures planned for the 2015 - 2019 period will be primarily funded through current operations, so the leverage ratio is expected not to exceed the OEB deemed ratio of 1.5.
+Festival continues to maintain a debt to equity structure that is less than the deemed 60%/40% capital mix as set out by the OEB at 1.11.
+Capital expenditures planned will be primarily funded through current operations, so the leverage ratio is expected not to exceed the OEB deemed ratio of 1.5.